 Motor racing-Hamilton and other F1 drivers take a knee in Austria

-Six times world champion Lewis Hamilton and a majority of Formula One's 20 drivers took a knee on the starting grid before Sunday's season-opening Austrian Grand Prix.
+Six-times world champion Lewis Hamilton and a majority of Formula One's 20 drivers took a knee on the starting grid before Sunday's season-opening Austrian Grand Prix in a stance against racism.

-The sport's only Black driver, an outspoken campaigner against racial injustice and for greater diversity, wore a black T-shirt with 'Black Lives Matter' on the front and 'End Racism' on the back.
-Hamilton appeared to be the only driver with 'Black Lives Matter' on the front of his shirt as they gathered before the anthem at the Red Bull Ring.
-The others wore ones with the message 'End Racism'.
+"Ultimately nobody should be forced into a scenario where they have to kneel," the Briton told reporters after the race.
+"I never requested or demanded anybody to take the knee.
+"It was brought up by Formula One and by the GPDA (Grand Prix Drivers' Association).
+When we did the drivers' briefing Seb (Vettel) and (Romain) Grosjean both brought it up and asked the drivers.

-Both had already explained their positions on social media.
-"I believe that what matters are facts and behaviours in our daily life rather than formal gestures that could be seen as controversial in some countries," Leclerc said on Twitter.
+"I am really grateful for those who did kneel along with me.
+I think it's still a really powerful message but ultimately whether you do or do not kneel, that's not going to change the world.
+It's a much, much bigger issue."
+Verstappen and Leclerc had both explained their positions on social media ahead of a race that was the first major global sporting event since countries emerged from the coronavirus lockdown.

-"I will not take the knee but this does not mean at all that I am less committed than others in the fight against racism."
-Verstappen, winner in Austria for the past two years and on the front row of the grid, said he was also committed to equality and the fight against racism.
+"I believe that what matters are facts and behaviours in our daily life rather than formal gestures that could be seen as controversial in some countries," Leclerc said on Twitter, while emphasising his commitment to the fight against racism.
+Verstappen said he believed "everyone has the right to express themself at a time and in a way that suits them."

 ALSO READ